-The 2019/2020 bushfires had a devastating impact on already dwindling populations of koalas in the Tenterfield district and Quoll Headquarters, a 160 Ha exclusion fenced nature reserve has been planning to reverse this decline with a multi-faceted facility dedicated to the recovery of the species.
+The 2019/2020 bushfires had a devastating impact on already dwindling populations of koalas in the Tenterfield district and Quoll Headquarters.
+A 160 Ha exclusion fenced nature reserve has been planned to help koala recovery and reverse the decline with a multi-faceted facility dedicated to the recovery of Koalas.
 With grant support from the Foundation for National Parks & Wildlife, we have completed a pre-release rehabilitation enclosure for orphaned and injured koalas and also a koala food tree plantation.

 The 8 hectare pre-release enclosure is prime New England koala habitat of tall, old growth eucalypts now surrounded by a predator proof fence.
 This area will be utilised for the transition of both orphaned joeys and also recovering sick and injured koalas from a wildlife carer environment to a natural but predator proof ecosystem with all the requirements they need for further rehabilitation before release.
-This will provide a vital step to get koalas back into the wild.
+The enclosure will provide a vital step to getting koalas back into the wild.